 Welcome to my homepage/blog!
 You can also follow me on Twitter where most of my posts will now be.

-This fall I am teaching EGEE320 (Digital Design), EGRS 430 (Systems Integration & Machine Vision), and EGNR261 (Energy Systems & Sustainability here at LSSU.
+This fall I am teaching EGEE320 (Digital Design), EGRS 430 (Systems Integration & Machine Vision), and EGNR261 (Energy Systems & Sustainability) here at LSSU.
 I will be serving as chair of the Senior Projects Faculty Board (SPFB) for the first time.
 The SPFB oversees the capstone projects of the two-course sequence (EGNR491 this fall and then EGNR495 in the spring).
-EGRS430 is really exciting to teach with all the advancements in vision-guided robotics, augmented reality, etc. Last, but certainly not least, I am really looking forward to teaching EGNR261 for the first time and integrating some of the experience I've gained over the past 4 years in working on photovoltaic projects that have been sponsored by 3M.
+EGRS430 is really exciting to teach with all the advancements in vision-guided robotics, augmented reality, etc. Last, but certainly not least, I am enjoying teaching EGNR261 for the first time and integrating some of the experience I've gained over the past 4 years in working on photovoltaic projects that have been sponsored by 3M.
 I am also teaching the associated lab, EGNR361, for the first time.
 This class is usually the first students take in our new Sustainable Energy Concentration and is also fun because we get to take a number of field trips to see the wealth of alternative energy conversion systems around the Soo (e.g. the Cloverland hydro plant, Dr. Zimmerman's reed canary grass biomass system, etc.).

 I really enjoy teaching/mentoring/guiding students here at LSSU and the people in the School of Engineering & Technology are great to work with.
 Prior to starting at LSSU in the fall of 2009, I spent three academic years teaching at the University of Minnesota Duluth.
 Before that, I received a B.S. degree in the field of Computer Engineering (CpE) and M.S. and Ph.D. degrees in the field of Electrical Engineering (with concentrations in CpE) from Michigan Technological University.